-The feasibility study examined three management alternatives: (1) Continuation of Current Practices; (2) National Heritage Area-Niagara Falls and Lower Niagara River; and (3) National Heritage Area-Niagara Falls and Network of Thematically Related Sites.
+Analysis of the Niagara Falls Region demonstrates that the area contains resources and represents themes that are distinctive aspects of America's heritage.
+The feasibility study examined three management alternatives: (1) Continuation of Current Practices; (2) National Heritage Area-Niagara Falls and Lower Niagara River; (3) National Heritage Area-Niagara Falls and Network of Thematically Related Sites.
 Alternative 2 would establish a heritage area along the American side of the Niagara River from the rapids above the Falls to the river's mouth at Lake Ontario.
-Alternative 3 would have as its core the area described in Alternative 2, as well as a network of sites thematically related to Niagara Falls in Niagara and Erie Counties with possibilities for cooperation with related sites in Canada.
+Alternative 3 would have as its core the area described in Alternative 2 and would include a network of sites thematically related to Niagara Falls in Niagara and Erie Counties with possibilities for cooperation with related sites in Canada.

-Three possible models for the national heritage area management entity are a state agency, a regional nonprofit organization or a federal commission.
-As a public body created by Congress, a federal commission can be effective at assembling a crosssection of public and private interests, raising the profile of the heritage area, and involving the National Park Service.
+Three possible models for the national heritage area management entity are a state agency, a regional non-profit organization or a federal commission.
+As a public body created by Congress, a federal commission can be effective at assembling a cross-section of public and private interests, raising the profile of the heritage area, and involving the National Park Service.
 A state commission that could be an appropriate management entity would be the newly created Niagara River Greenway Commission, which has been established to develop a plan for a greenway stretching the length of the Niagara River, from Lake Erie to Lake Ontario.
-The State of New York Office of Parks, Recreation and Historic Preservation has expressed a preference that this commission be the management entity for a potential national heritage area.
+The New York State Office of Parks, Recreation and Historic Preservation has expressed a preference that this commission be the management entity for a potential national heritage area.
 A regional nonprofit organization tends to be most appropriate where a strong, broadly supported nonprofit regional heritage organization already exists or emerges through the planning process.